mrpayne207/cs50labs/functions/README.md

 {% next %}
 ### Part 5 (optional): Find the Hypotenuse

 #### This part is optional!
-You can press next below to submit your work on problems 1-3.
+You can press next below to submit your work on problems 1-4.

 Did you notice how the last problem computed the sum of two sides of a triangle?
 Let's finish it off by computing c in Pythagorean's Theorem, a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>.
 All that is left is to take the square root of total from the last problem.
-To do part 4:
+To complete part 5:

-1. Create a new file called functions4.c
+1. Create a new file called **functions4.c**
 2. Copy the code from functions2.c into functions3.c
 3. Modify your function defintion and prototype so that it computes c, given a and b from the user.
 4. You'll need to figure out how to [calculate the square root on your own](https://manual.cs50.io/)